hiyaryan/lambda-gpt/README.md

 4. If you try to test this function now, it will fail because AWS does not include the `openai` module in its Python runtime environment.
 So you need to create a **Layer** that you'll upload this module to.

     4.1 Now, I will refer you to this LinkedIn post that I use to create a Lambda Layer.
-One thing that you will need to do differently though is instead of `pandas` you'll run `pip install openai -t .`
+One thing that you will need to do differently though is instead of installing `pandas` and `numpy`, as the tutorial will instruct you to do, you'll run `pip install openai -t .` instead.

     Note that for this step you'll need to create an [AWS S3 Bucket](https://s3.console.aws.amazon.com/s3/buckets?region=us-west-1) to store the external modules in if you follow this tutorial (this should be free for individuals, it was free for me).
-Just make sure it's created in the same region as your Lambda Function.
+Just make sure it's created in the same region (e.g. us-west-1 which is the Northern California region) as your Lambda Function.

     AWS Lambda Layers Tutorial: [Add External Python Libraries to AWS Lambda using Lambda Layers](https://www.linkedin.com/pulse/add-external-python-libraries-aws-lambda-using-layers-gabe-olokun%3FtrackingId=uEcLp89cRZGqILgGevDEyw%253D%253D/?trackingId=uEcLp89cRZGqILgGevDEyw%3D%3D)

-    4.1.2.
+    4.2.
 Alternatively (I recommend following 4.1 as I have not tested this but it should work in theory), you could upload the [package.zip](https://github.com/hiyaryan/lambda-gpt/blob/main/src/package.zip) file that I created which is essentially what you'll be creating inside an AWS Cloudshell instance from the tutorial above (some steps may vary)

     `package.zip` contains `lambda_function.py`, the `openai` module and all of the modules that were installed to support it.